Medicaid Advantage Plus Model Member Handbook

 SERVICES NOT COVERED BY [INSERT PLAN NAME] OR MEDICAID

-If you have any questions, call Member Services at [Insert Plan's Member Services Telephone Number].
+If you have any questions, call [Insert Member Services Name] at [Insert Plan's Member Services Toll-Free Number and TTY Number].

 Section 1: Service Authorization Request (also known as Coverage Decision Request)